-Hormonal contraceptives such as birth control pills, vaginal rings, hormonal intrauterine devices, and implants can temporarily suppress ovarian function, including the production of AMH.
+Hormonal contraceptives such as birth control pills, vaginal rings, hormonal intrauterine devices, and implants can temporarily suppress ovarian function, including the production of anti-mullerian hormone (AMH).
 AMH, primarily produced by small ovarian follicles, serves as a marker of ovarian reserve.

 While research on this topic varies, a notable study in 2021 published in the Journal Fertility and Sterility found that women using most types of hormonal contraceptives (like the pill, Depo-Provera injection, and vaginal rings) tended to have lower AMH levels compared to those who didn't use contraceptives.
 This suggests these methods may temporarily affect ovarian reserve markers.